 Insulin: It reduces blood sugar by increasing the uptake of glucose by cells.

-Glucagon: It increases blood sugar by the release of glucose stored in the liver.
+Glucagon: It increases blood sugar by releasing glucose that is stored in the liver.

 Somatostatin: This is against the release of both insulin and glucagon.